Will Marquette cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Additional Marquette vs Wisconsin Insights & Trends

-- When Marquette puts up more than 63.9 points, it is 3-2 against the spread and 6-1 overall.

-- The Badgers put up an average of 73.9 points per game, eight more points than the 65.9 the Golden Eagles give up.
+- The Badgers average eight more points per game (73.9) than the Golden Eagles give up to opponents (65.9).

-- Wisconsin has put together a 2-3 ATS record and a 4-1 overall record in games it scores more than 65.9 points.

 Bet on this or any college basketball matchup at BetMGM